You are here

 • time of server request,

-• shortened IP address.
+• IP address.

-These data cannot be assigned to specific persons.
 This data will not be merged with other data sources.
 We reserve the right to subsequently check this data if we become aware of concrete indications of illegal use.

 The data processing is based on Art.
 6 para.
 1 lit. f GDPR, which permits the processing of data to safeguard the legitimate interests of the data controller, provided that the interests or fundamental rights and freedoms of the data subject do not prevail.